-Fighting continues in Tay Ninh province in South Vietnam between ARVN units and communist troops, in apparent violation of the official case-fore.
+Background: Fighting continues in Tay Ninh province in South Vietnam between ARVN units and communist troops, in apparent violation of the official case-fore.
 Tay Ninh is near the border with the Khmer Republic and intelligence reports indicate that several North Vietnamese infantry battalions have recently crossed from the Republic into South Vietnam.

 The ARVN units go out from filed headquarters on 'search and 'destroy' missions.
 They are often helped by tracker dogs and backed up by artillery.
 Their mission also often includes searching villages for arms or communist troops.

 SYNOPSIS: South Vietnamese army units have been continuing active missions in South Vietnam's Tay Ninh province.
 Tay Ninh is near the Khmer Republic border, and there appears to be continued violation of the official cease-fire.